ikeology/variantnetworks/pi-config/setupSSH.md

 ```
 ````

-Look for your public key file, usually `id_ed25519.pub`, then display it:
+Look for your public key file, usually `id_ed25519.pub`, then call the public SSH key directly using the following command:

 ```bash
 cat ~/.ssh/id_ed25519.pub